coraliemuller/metanetmap/docs/inp_out_mapping.rst

       Unmatched records are included in the table to allow for complete data tracking.

-      **Metabolite matches** require parsing to separate and possibly filter metabolite IDs in order to be fully usable.

-      INFO: A parsing script may be added later to facilitate the extraction or transformation of this data if needed.

    - Exemple of classic mode output: some column name are missing (non-exhaustive) +----------------+--------------------------------------+---------------------+-----------------------------+---------------------+---------------------+-----------------+